JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/cyclooctane.md

 <p style="text-align:center;"><img src="/images/cyclooctane.gif" width="800px"/></p>

-It is also possible to control the distribution of the points obtained by intersecting with linear spaces; see [here](https://arxiv.org/abs/1810.06271).
+It is also possible to control the distribution of the points obtained by intersecting with linear spaces.
+We discuss this in [this example](/examples/sampling).